pixijs/pixi-projection/README.md

 We dont support Graphics yet :(

-Also you can convert corresponding pixi objects
+Also you can convert corresponding pixi objects:

 ```
 var sprite = new PIXI.Sprite();